 Alongside A-level and International Baccalaureate students, we welcome applications from students enrolled in other programmes.
 In recent years, we have admitted a number of people who studied for the German Abitur, Singapore A levels, and other international qualifications, and we have a dedicated section for applicants from Scotland and international applicants.

 If you have any concerns about the subject requirements for Economics in relation to your school subjects, it would also be a good idea to read Exploring courses: Economics.

 TMUA Written Assessment (pre-registration required)

 All students applying to the University of Cambridge for Economics sit an admissions assessment called the Test of Mathematics for University Admissions (TMUA).
 This takes place in your school, college or local testing centre.
-The same assessment is used regardless of which College you apply to, and preparation information is provided on the website above.
+The same assessment is used regardless of which College you apply to, and preparation information is provided.
 The test forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

 |1 Sept 2023||Registration opens for the TMUA|

 |29 Sept 2023 (18:00 UK time)*||Economics applicants must be registered to take the Test of Mathematics for University Admissions (TMUA).
 See how to be registered.
 You should ask for your candidate number before the deadline as proof that you are registered.|

 |18 October 2023||Economics applicants sit the TMUA at schools and Test Centres around the world.|

 *Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.
 There will also be an earlier deadline if you need a modified paper (e.g. enlarged print).